What is business email compromise (BEC)?

 Fake invoice schemes

-The BEC attacker pretends to be a vendor the company works with, and sends the target employee an email with a fake invoice attached; when the company pays the invoice, the money goes straight to the attacker.
-To make these attacks convincing, the attacker may intercept actual vendor invoices, and modify them to direct payments to their own bank accounts.
+The BEC attacker pretends to be a vendor that the company works with, and sends the target employee an email with a fake invoice attached.
+When the company pays the invoice, the money goes straight to the attacker.
+To make these attacks convincing, the attacker might intercept actual vendor invoices, and modify them to direct payments to their own bank accounts.

 One of the biggest fake invoice scams was carried out against Facebook and Google.
-From 2013 through 2015 scammer posed as Quanta Computer, a real hardware manufacturer both companies work with, and stole USD 98 million from Facebook and USD 23 million from Google.
-While the scammer was caught and both companies recovered most of their money, this outcome is rare for BEC scams.
+From 2013 through 2015, a scammer who posed as Quanta Computer, a real hardware manufacturer both companies work with, stole USD 98 million from Facebook and USD 23 million from Google.
+While the scammer was arrested and both companies recovered most of their money, this outcome is rare for BEC scams.

 CEO fraud

-Scammers pretend to be an executive, usually a CEO, and ask an employee to wire money somewhere, often under the guise of closing a deal, paying an overdue invoice, or even purchasing gift cards for fellow employees.
+Scammers pretend to be an executive, usually a CEO, and ask an employee to wire money somewhere.
+This request is often under the guise of closing a deal, paying an overdue invoice, or even purchasing gift cards for fellow employees.

 In 2016, a scammer posing as CEO of the aerospace manufacturer FACC used a fake acquisition to trick an employee into transferring USD 47 million (link resides outside ibm.com).
 As a result of the scam, the company’s board fired both the CFO and the CEO for “violating” their duties.